muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 The output image of this step on the example image "solidWhiteRight.jpg" is as below.

-####  6. Draw Single Solid Line per lane by filtering, Averaging and Extrapolation
+####  6. Draw Single Solid Line per lane by Pre-Processing, Averaging and Extrapolation
 Ideally, if we set our parameters correctly, the Hough transform should give the lane line.
 But, in reality, its difficult to get solid single line to full extent, when the lane lines are dashed, contains Paint Distortions, Shadows, etc. One particular issue I encountered is how to extrapolate the fragmented lane lines to show continuous lines, since the result from Hough Transfrom is a bunch of segments shown in the left image.
 The desired result is shown in the right.

 A continuous line like Y = a*X + b consists of two things: